 Some (additional) background: the stone money of Yap

-Bitcoin: A system where “trust” is replaced by the “truth” which money represents
+Bitcoin: A system where “trust” is replaced by “truth” which money represents

 What the bitcoin-whitepaper of 2008 pointed out and what enthusiasts are not getting tired to repeat is that blockchains have the revolutionary potential to replace social institutions which establish “trust” with a decentralized and automated mechanism of establishing consensus about “truth.”
 That’s great because it reduces transaction costs and makes the financial intermediators obsolete.
 It is achieved – in principle at least – by open access, complete decentralization and a very particular form of communal memory.

 In this system truth is established by consensus.
-Yet, in the peculiar form that bitcoins lend to communal memory, consensus is immediately represented in the creation of money.
+Yet, in the peculiar form that bitcoins lend to communal memory, consensus is immediately represented in the creation of money itself.
 Each new block of bitcoin transactions is confirmed in a competition of miners who try to solve a mathematical problem in which all transactions of the block are encoded.
-The first who solves the problem submits the so-called “proof of work” and therefore she is rewarded with “value” in the form of a number of brand-new bitcoins.
+The first who solves the problem submits the so-called “proof of work” and therefore she is rewarded with “value” in the form of a number (or share) of brand-new bitcoins.
 Before that, however, a majority of all other miners need to agree that the proof of work has been correct – meaning that they need to come up with the same solution.
-This works not because miners trust each other, but because all take part in the same competition; because all have access to the same data; and because they interact within the same infrastructure of value which they collectively sustain through agreement (this however still includes rules and adjustments to which members agree in more conventional forms of conversation).
-Not trust, but truth is what generates value which is subsequently represented in the winner’s reward (i.e. in the output of new coins).
-This mechanism however, makes trust obsolete for any single transaction in bitcoins, too – a bitcoin is a bitcoin is a bitcoin….
+This works not because miners trust each other, but because all take part in the same competition; because all have access to the same data; and because they interact within the same infrastructure of value which they collectively sustain through their active memerbership (this however still includes rules and adjustments to which members agree in more conventional forms of conversation).
+Not trust, but established truth is what generates value which is subsequently represented in the winner’s reward (i.e. in the output of new coins).
 Staying within this system one might eventually say that money itself has come to represent truth.

-Stone-money: A system where value rests on the trusted stories which money represents
+Stone-money: A system where value rests on trust in tales which money represents

 As I indicated in the beginning Yap’s ancient stone-money is a social currency.
 Moreover, it is crucial to understand that while stone-discs are a valid means of exchange (particular exchanges, however), they are incommensurate to each other since value rests on each stone-disc’s individual tale.